Month: February 2014

 Marinating The Steak Strips For FLAVOR!

-The steak slices are marinated in a delicious soy and marmalade Asian-inspired sauce, before stir frying.
+The steak strips are marinated in a delicious soy and marmalade Asian-inspired sauce, before they are stir-fried.

 Steak marinates in orange and soy sauce before cooking.